 Module description

-In recent years, the question of the human has come under pressures from environmental destruction, new technologies, economic crisis, epidemics, and rapid, sometimes violent, political transformations.
-Ideas of the posthuman and the more-than-human, as well as ecocriticism, animal studies, critical plant studies, elemental philosophy, vital materialism, and object theory are transforming how we think about the non-human world.
-This module considers how contemporary world cinema imagines relations between the human and the non-human, by exploring how permeable the boundaries are between the two and by interrogating what is at stake in asserting their entanglement.
-We will address topics such as technology and nature, globalization and biopolitics, survival and futurity, while analysing a range of cinema, from sci-fi and horror to art and experimental films.
+Popular film genres have always conjured figures who are not-quite-human: monsters, aliens, robots, vampires, and human-animal hybrids.
+Recently, the question of the human has come under pressures from new technologies, environmental destruction, economic crisis, epidemics, and violent political transformations.
+Ideas of the posthuman, as well as animal studies, ecocriticism, and object theory are transforming how we think about the non-human world.
+This module considers how contemporary world cinema imagines the non-human, via a focus on those uncanny figures that are disturbingly close to the human; cyborgs, vampires, people who turn into animals and aliens who pretend to be humans.
+It introduces some of the critical terrain of the posthuman, and connects it to cinematic questions of identity, genre, and style.
+We will address topics such as feminism and queer theory, Afrofuturism and biopolitics, technology and nature, while analysing a range of cinema, from sci-fi and horror to speculative and fantastical art films.

 Assessment details